2021/22, Performance-based film

 The fifth performance-based film project by the duo VestAndPage deals with Deep Time and layers of memory in human history and the geological.
 In international collaborations and interdisciplinary processes, performance art, theatre, dance, visual art, and music meet science in human prehistory caves.

 The production sites for this are the Swabian Jura caves, used by Ice Age humans for shelter about 33.000 to 43.000 years ago.
-The project brings together artists and researchers from the humanities, social and earth sciences to investigate the human body as a place in continuity with the geological.
-Body artists illuminate concepts of time and human and ecological intelligence in caves through performances for the camera.
-These body images are nourished by documentary elements in conversations with specialists from archaeology, geology, speleology, art history, philosophy, and time psychology.
+The project brings together artists and researchers from the humanities, social and earth sciences to investigate the human body as a site that exists in continuity with the geological.
+Body artists illuminate concepts of time and ecological intelligence in caves through performances for the camera.
+These images are nourished by documentary elements in form of conversations with specialists from archaeology, geology, speleology, art history, philosophy, and time psychology.
 Here, progress is imagined through cultural exchange and cooperation.
-Growing complexity is an evolutionary consequence, and plurality, the non-binary, and the social inclusion of diversity are seen as necessary prerequisites to serve the understanding and further development of life.
+Growing complexity is seen as an evolutionary consequence, and plurality, the non-binary, and the social inclusion of diversity are considered necessary prerequisites to serve the understanding and further development of life.